atlas-lion91/Deployment_5/README.md

-# Retail Banking Application using Terraform
+# Deploying a Retail Banking Application using Terraform

 ## Purpose